hezy/ODR-example/README.md

 ```

 2. Your web browser will automatically open to the interactive notebook interface where you can:
-   - Explore synthetic data with known parameters for validation
-   - Upload and analyze your own CSV files (same format as CLI version)
+   - Upload and analyze your CSV files (same format as CLI version)
    - See real-time comparison between fitted and true parameter values
    - Understand each analysis step through educational documentation
    - View the same plots and statistics as the CLI version, but inline